-- First aid will be administered, and the emergency response team will be called if needed (911) An employee will ride with the child by ambulance, if allowed to do so, to a local bospital or health. - An employee will ride with the child by ambulance, allowed to do so, to a local hospital or health care facility and will stay with them until a parent or guardian arrives. - 3.
-The parents will be called as soon as possible.
-If a parent cannot be reached a designated emergency contact person will be called. - 4.
-We will share with the medical personnel the contact information of the doctor, dentist, and hospital provided by the parent at registration including permission to obtain medical care.
+First aid will be administered, and the emergency response team will be called if needed (911) An employee will ride with the child by ambulance, if allowed to do so, to a local hospital or health care facility and will stay with them until a parent or guardian arrives.

+3. The parents will be called as soon as possible.
+If a parent cannot be reached a designated emergency contact person will be called.

+4. We will share with the medical personnel the contact information of the doctor, dentist, and hospital provided by the parent at registration including permission to obtain medical care.